MaciejPowierza/COTRA/README.md

 *end:* the coordinate of the end of the edit,
 *strand:* orientation of the edited strand (+/-),
 *1732_1.breakends.noEnds.FILTERED : Neg_ctrl_1h_DNA1.breakends.noEnds.FILTERED:* number of edits in particular samples, calculated according to the INDUCE-seq protocol,
+*TOTAL_SUMS:* the rowwise sum of edits in a given loci.
+One loci is either one edited nucleotide or a group of nucleotides with pairwise distances smaller than 5nt apart,
+*cluster_id:* unique ID of the edited loci (see description of the *TOTAL_SUMS* column,

 # Modules description